-You may request to take early retirement at any time after age 55.
-However, if you choose to retire before your NRD, your pension will be reduced to take account of the longer period of time for which it will be paid.
-Early retirement requires the consent of the Employer, who will consider applications on an individual basis.
+You may request to take early retirement at any time after NMPA.
+However, if you choose to retire before your NRA, your pension will be reduced to take account of the longer period of time for which it will be paid.
+Early retirement requires the consent of the Trustees, who will consider applications on an individual basis.
+You may choose to take early retirement while you are still in employment elsewhere.